Navigational Queries

 _#Consumer Electronics#Mobile Phones#Smartphones

-If your category name contains "#" please escape it with a backslash.
-For example, if the category name is Catalog #1 the query needs to be _#Catalog \#1
+If a category name contains #, escape it with a backslash.
+Example: _#Catalog \#1

 {